Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 # Back:
 (the back slot on goobers, like wings / tails and shit)

-- wings
+## Wings
-	- *aside from looking cool, it helps to slow falls, and if modded enough, even help you jump higher!*
+ *Aside from looking cool, it helps to slow falls, and has some incredible modding potential!*
 - slows your fall
+	Upgrades:
+	-  R10T
+		*with some heavy armor plating, and a dozen extra segments your wings can now act as a proper shield!*
+		- +80% damage resistance on turns where you have an attack left over
+		-  - no longer able to slow your fall whatsoever.
+Hell, you even fall faster!

 - Cat tail
 	- prehensile tail, capable of stabbing shit, or grabbing stuff
 - Fox tail